 “After sailing in the Western Isles of Scotland in the summer of 2012 I saw my world through fresh eyes and I could feel the colour seeping back into my soul”

-The work is directly influenced by the play of light and colour on the movement of water, direct exposure to the elements in all weather conditions contrasting with calm and tranquillity and a visual ‘eclection’ of objects, colours and memories from around this spectacular coastline.
+The work is mostly about the play of light and colour on the movement of water, direct exposure to the elements in all weather conditions contrasting with calm and tranquility and a visual ‘eclection’ of objects, colours and memories from around this spectacular coastline.

 ‘Seeing in Colour‘ was exhibited at Worcester Arts Workshop, Cafe Bliss Gallery Space, from 1st-16th February 2013.